How Grid Tie Solar Works

 - Third, solar increases your property’s value and resale appeal – as soon as you have solar, this “solar premium” takes effect.

 - Finally, grid-tied systems are eligible for a 26% federal income/investment tax credit, and in Washington State they are also exempt from sales tax.
 This applies to the total cost of the installation – not just the equipment!
-Read more about the Solar Investment Tax Credit.
+Read more about the Solar Incentives.

-Reputable solar installers excel at determining how to best take advantage of the benefits of solar, while navigating a complex utility landscape is what .
+Reputable solar installers excel at determining how to best take advantage of the benefits of solar, while navigating a complex utility landscape.

 Fire Mountain Solar has the experience and expertise to help you take advantage of all the benefits solar no matter where you live.
-We are here to answer questions, make recommendations, and be a resource for you—before, during, and after the completion of your project.
+Whether you want to DIY solar, or you live in Washington state and are looking for a full service installation project, we are here to answer questions, make recommendations, and be a resource for you—before, during, and after the completion of your project.